rayalan/binary-adages/content/pages/profile-experience-showcase.md

 After selecting a third party-system (see more [here](./profile-professional-strengths#example-project-definition), my role was architect, team lead, project manager, and part-time developer.
 That meant my work included:

+* Setting and adjusting the project roadmap, both from a business and technical perspective.
-* Assembling the team to communicating with stakeholders.
+* Assembling the team and building up team practices
+* A regular cadence for updating stakeholders with progress and changes to plans.
 * Figuring out how to satisfy business requirements.
-* Architecting not just the new systems, but the transition and test plans.
+* Architecting not just the new systems, but the plans for transitioning from the old system -- and the plans to validate those transition plans.
-* Ensuring [INSERT DETAIL HERE].
 * Training the team on new approaches such as microservices and gradual, controlled data transitions.
 * Solving thorny problems such as idempotent webhook handling and ensuring transaction visibility to customer service.